-- Prevent noise leakage by establishing a very good ground connection to the module through the host connector. - Connect to system ground using the two mounting holes at the top of the module (shown in Figure 3-1 on page 31). - Minimize ground noise leakage into the RF.
+- Prevent noise leakage by establishing a very good ground connection to the module through the host connector. - Connect to system ground using the mounting hole shown in Figure 3-1 on page 33. - Minimize ground noise leakage into the RF.
 Depending on the host board design, noise could potentially be coupled to the module from the host board.
 This is mainly an issue for host designs that have signals traveling along the length of the module, or circuitry operating at both ends of the module interconnects.